officelifehq/docs/docs/documentation/operate/project-management.md

 ## Deleting a project

 If you delete a project, all information associated with it will be deleted as well.
 This includes time tracking entries - so be sure of your decision of deleting the project before proceeding.
+It also includes all the files, that will be permanently deleted as well.

 ## Project decisions